 Most orbital lymphangiomas are initially asymptomatic, and progress gradually, manifesting as proptosis, eye pain and disturbed vision.
 Other symptoms include blurry vision, double vision, red eye, bulging eye, droopy eyelid, glaucoma, and vision loss.
 More than 50% of lymphangiomas affect anterior structures such as conjunctiva and adnexa.
 Orbital lymphangiomas are differentiated from hemangiomas in that orbital lymphangiomas never regress, while hemangiomas do.
 Spontaneous bleeding occurs within the tumour in 55% of patients causing cysts of blood called ‘Chocolate Cysts’.
 If the cyst forms behind the eye ball it causes proptosis, compressive optic neuropathy and loss of vision.
 Vascular changes can occur in the conjunctiva manifesting as “lympangiectasias”.

 Diagnosis of Orbital Lymphangioma

 Lymphangioma usually presents as a sudden painful bulging of the affected eye, with or without history of facial trauma or that the tumour or proptosis started right after an upper respiratory tract infection.
 Examination of anterior segment of the eye reveals bluish discoloration of blood vessels within the skin of the eye lid.
-The blood vessels can may be extend underneath the conjunctiva, called lymphangiectasias. cases could be associated with corneal exposure, ulceration and optic nerve damage.
+The blood vessels can often extend underneath the conjunctiva, called lymphangiectasias. cases may possibly be associated with corneal exposure, ulceration and optic nerve damage.

 Ultrasound is the originally line of investigation for any patient with a typical history of pain with proptosis.
 To establish the diagnosis of lymphangioma, computed tomography (CT) or Magnetic Resonance Imaging (MRI) can be done, which can also demonstrate extra-orbital extensions.